pranayat/explorations/README.md

-I go through open source code bases in this repo.
+I go through open source codebases in this repo.

 I also gather my thoughts on tech stuff here.